Nathan Aké: Manchester City

+Fenerbahçe

+On 3 July 2026, Aké joined Süper Lig club Fenerbahçe.
+He made his debut with the team in a 2026–27 UEFA Champions League second qualifying round match, 1–0 home win against Górnik Zabrze.

 International career

 Aké has represented the Netherlands at every youth level since his under-15 debut in 2009, making 54 appearances in total.
 He was a member of the squads that won the UEFA European Under-17 Championship in 2011 and 2012.

 Aké was also eligible to represent the Ivory Coast through his father Moise.
 On 31 May 2017, he made his senior international debut in a friendly match against Morocco, who were beaten 1–2 by the Netherlands.
 He scored his first goal in a 1–1 draw with Italy on 4 June 2018.
 Aké was a member of the Netherlands squad for UEFA Euro 2020, appearing twice as a substitute in group matches against Ukraine and Austria.

 Aké started all five matches for the Netherlands at the 2022 FIFA World Cup as they reached the quarter-finals, where they were knocked out by eventual winner Argentina in a penalty shootout.
 In June 2023, he was part of the Netherlands' squad for the 2023 UEFA Nations League Finals, where he started at left back against both Croatia in the semi-final and Italy in the third place play-off.
 On 29 May 2024, Aké was named in the Netherlands' squad for UEFA Euro 2024.

+On 27 May 2026, Aké was named in the Netherlands' squad for the 2026 FIFA World Cup.
+He came on as a substitute in their opening 2–2 draw against Japan, and was a starter in their 3–1 win against Tunisia and 1–1 draw against Morocco, in which they eventually got eliminated in a penalty shootout.